 What Effect Does Using a Dry Van Have on Shipping Costs?

-The cost of using this trailer is like any other piece of equipment, is determined by the current transportation market pricing for your shipping lane.
+Like with any other piece of equipment, the cost of using this trailer is decided by the current transportation market pricing for your shipping route.

-However, at Paige Logistics, we find trucking dry vans to transport freight is often the most cost-effective option for completing LTL deliveries from China Canada shipping.
-This can be attributed, at least in part, to the fact that the cost for a company to purchase a dry van is negligible when compared to the cost of a refrigerated trailer or more specialized trailer.
+This is at least partially attributable to the fact that the cost for a company to purchase a dry van is small when compared to the cost of a refrigerated trailer or a more specialized trailer, such as flatbed trucks.